EqualExperts/secure-delivery-playbook/principles.md

 A successful software security initiative depends on strong collaboration between everyone involved, including Security Engineering, product and delivery teams, together with support from senior management.

-_“Security is everyone’s job now, not just the security team’s.
-With continuous integration and continuous deployment, all developers have to be security engineers, we move too fast for there to be time for reviews by the security team beforehand.”_
+> Security is everyone's job now, not just the security team's.
+With continuous integration and continuous deployment, all developers have to be security engineers, we move too fast for there to be time for reviews by the security team beforehand.

-_- Werner Vogels \(CTO, Amazon\)_
+> - Werner Vogels \(CTO, Amazon\)

 ## Principle 2: Good Security is Continuous